General Pierre Hugues Victoire Merle

 Arc de Triomphe: MERLE on the west pillar

-With war breaking out in 1805, Merle served with Legrand's division.
-After taking part in the fighting at Austerlitz that December, he was promoted to général de division on Christmas Eve.
-In March of 1806 he became chief of staff to Marshal Soult's IV Corps, and then in September took command at Braunau.
+Taking part in the campaign of 1805 against the Third Coalition, Merle served with Legrand's division.
+After taking part in the fighting at the Battle of Austerlitz that December, he was promoted to général de division on Christmas Eve.
+In March of 1806 he became chief of staff to Marshal Soult's IV Corps and then in September he was named commander of Braunau.

 Merle was sent to Spain in 1808, initially taking command of the 1st Division in Marshal Bessières corps.
-In June he seized Valladolid, Lantueno, and Santander, and then in July fought at Medina del Rioseco.
+In June he seized Valladolid, Lantueno, and Santander, and then in July he fought at Medina del Rioseco .
 Rewards followed with Merle being named a Baron of the Empire and Grand Officer of the Legion of Honor.
-Next Merle took command of the 2nd Division and fought at Logrono in October.
-1809 started off contentious, with Merle fighting at Prieros and Lugo in the first week and then later at Corunna .
-That March he was wounded in the fighting at Oporto.
-In 1810 Merle received command of the 1st Division of Reynier's II Corps, and in September was badly wounded at Busaco by grapeshot to the arm.
-The next year he fought at Fuentes de Onoro in May.
+Next Merle took command of the 2nd Division and he fought at Logrono in October.
+In January of 1809 Merle won at Prieros before serving at Lugo, both in the first week, and then on January 16th he served at the Battle of Corunna .
+Two months later in March he was wounded in the fighting at Oporto.
+In 1810 Merle received command of the 1st Division of Reynier's II Corps, and in September he was grievously wounded during the Battle of Bussaco by grapeshot to the arm.
+The next year he fought at Fuentes de Oñoro in May.

 © Nathan D. Jensen